Local weak limits for collapsed branching processes with random out-degrees: Introduction

 \section{Introduction}

 We analyze in this paper an evolving directed random graph model that is obtained by collapsing a continuous-time branching process driven by a general Markovian pure birth process.
 Our model corresponds to a graph process where incoming individuals (nodes) arrive in families, or groups, each having a random number of individuals.
 Upon arrival, each member of the family chooses one other existing node with probability proportional to a function $f$ (called the attachment function) of its degree (one plus the number of inbound edges), and connects to it using a directed outbound edge.
 The members of each family arrive sequentially, so that if the first family has $D_1^+$ members, then the $(D_1^++1)$th individual belongs to the second family.
-For a graph with $n$ groups, the process continues according to this rule until all the $S_n = D_1^+ + \dots + D_n^+$ individuals have been connected to the graph, at which point we proceed to merge all the individuals in each family into a single "group vertex".
+For a graph with $n$ groups, the process continues according to this rule until $S_n = D_1^+ + \dots + D_n^+$ individuals have been connected to the graph, at which point we proceed to merge all the individuals in each family into a single ``group vertex".
 The result is a directed multigraph $G(V_n, E_n)$, having vertices $V_n = \{1, 2, \dots, n\}$ and edges in the set $E_n$, that models the connections among families.
-Our choice of notation $D_i^+$ for the size of the $i$th family comes from the observation that $D_i^+$ becomes the out-degree (number of outbound edges) of vertex $i$ in $V_n$.
+Our choice of notation $D_i^+$ for the size of the $i$th family comes from the observation that $D_i^+$ becomes the out-degree (number of outbound edges) of vertex $i$ in $V_n$ (with the exception of vertex 1, whose out-degree will be $D_1^+-1$).

-When the attachment function is linear (or constant), $G(V_n, E_n)$ constructed in this way corresponds to a directed preferential attachment graph with random out-degrees and random additive fitness (respectively, a directed uniform attachment graph with random out-degrees).
+When the attachment function is linear (or constant), $G(V_n, E_n)$ constructed in this way corresponds to a directed preferential attachment graph (respectively, a directed uniform attachment graph) with random out-degrees and random additive fitness (see \eqref{upa}).
 In this case, vertices in the graph can be thought of as individuals, who upon arrival choose a random number of vertices to connect to, with edges always pointing from younger vertices to older ones.

 For the case where $D_i^+$ is a fixed constant $d$ for all $i$, the above model was introduced in \cite{garavaglia2018trees} under the name of Collapsed Branching Process (CBP), and we will use this nomenclature for our more general model.
 The limiting degree distribution was investigated in \cite{garavaglia2018trees}.
 The analysis of the model with random out-degrees and, in particular, the description of local weak limits (asymptotics of neighborhoods of typical vertices in large networks) were left as open problems.